A Brief History of Brewing in Evansville, Indiana

 Evansville made Cooks, Wiedemann, Drewry's, Falls City, and Sterling beer and brewed beers under contract for many marketing companies including Frontier Brewing (Norway, IA - the first Certified organically brewed beer in the US), Rainbow Ridge Brewing (Marietta, GA - White Ridge Wheat Beer), State Street Brewing (Chicago, IL).
 They also made "novelty" beers such as 1990's Bicycle Beer's Veri Berry, Misty Lime, and Apricot Stone for a marketing company in Michigan.

 The original big-mouth bottle came from Sterling (right).
-Mickey's, famous for the "big mouth" bottles, also originated at Sterling and is reputed to be named after the wife of the president of Sterling Brewers - the "Mickey part, not the "big mouth" part.
+Mickey's, famous for the "big mouth" bottles, also originated at Sterling and is reputed to be named after the wife of the president of Sterling Brewers - the "Mickey part, not the "big mouth" part (as per a comment in the Historic Evansville web site.)
 It is now part of Miller via Stroh's.

 Birell was made in the 1990s, licensed from Hürlimann Brewery in Zürich, Switzerland.
 Other brands included Coldsburg Gray, Drummond Brothers, Eagle, Evansville, Gerst, John Gilberts, Gringo Light, Hey Mon, Hoosier Red, Jackaroo, Joe's Freakin', Lemp, Lemp Light, Mo's Maxin, New Frontier, River City, Riverfront, Sainsburys, and Zebra.